Pathway to Homeownership

 Is there a chance United Way of Frederick County won't have my money when it comes time for me to buy the asset I've been saving for?

-As of July 1, 2021, a $4 to $1 match is provided to Pathway to Homeownership participants who save up to $3,000 towards the purchase of a home.
-This increases the maximum available match for each saver to $12,000 - for a total of over $15,000, which includes their savings, towards purchase costs.
+As of August 2023, $14,000 in match funds is provided to Pathway to Homeownership participants who save $3,000 towards the purchase of a home.
+This increases the maximum available match for each saver to $14,000 - for a total of over $17,000, which includes their savings, towards purchase costs.

 The home must be purchased in Frederick County.
-Participants who have completed 12 months of the Budget Coach program will also qualify for $3,400 Foreclosure Prevention Fund.
-The fund will be available to use for three years immediately after the purchase of the home to help cover the monthly mortgage in case of an emergency.
+Participants who have completed 6 sessions of the Budget Coach program will also qualify for $3,400 Foreclosure Prevention Fund.
+The fund will be available to use within the first three years after the purchase of the home to help cover the monthly mortgage in case of an emergency.

 Prosperity Accounts (also known as Individual Development Accounts – IDAs) are an innovative financial product and economic development tool used by community organizations throughout the United States to stimulate participants' savings rates, build their assets, and connect these individuals to the economic mainstream.
 Private foundations and the public sector fund most of the programs.
 The following four-step process documents how a saver moves through the Prosperity Account program.